Indictment and arrest of Julian Assange: Reactions in the US

+The Obama administration had debated charging Assange under the Espionage Act, but decided against it out of fear that it would have a negative effect on investigative journalism and could be unconstitutional.
+The New York Times commented that it and other news organisations obtained the same documents as WikiLeaks also without government authorisation.
+It said it was not clear how WikiLeaks' publications were legally different from other publications of classified information.

 The US allegation that Assange's publication of these secrets was illegal was deemed controversial by Australia's Seven News as well as CNN.
 The Cato Institute also questioned the US government's position which attempts to position Assange as not a journalist.
-The New York Times commented that it and other news organisations obtained the same documents as WikiLeaks, also without government authorisation.
-It also said it is not clear how WikiLeaks' publications are legally different from other publications of classified information.
 Forbes magazine stated that the US government created an outcry among journalists in its indictment of Assange as the US sought to debate whether Assange was a journalist or not.

 The deputy director of the Committee to Protect Journalists, Robert Mahoney, said "With this prosecution of Julian Assange, the US government could set out broad legal arguments about journalists soliciting information or interacting with sources that could have chilling consequences for investigative reporting and the publication of information of public interest."
 According to Yochai Benkler, a Harvard law professor, the charge sheet contained some "very dangerous elements that pose significant risk to national security reporting.
 Sections of the indictment are vastly overbroad and could have a significant chilling effect – they ought to be rejected."
 Carrie DeCell, staff attorney with the Knight First Amendment Institute at Columbia University, said the charges "risk having a chill on journalism".
 She added, "Many of the allegations fall absolutely within the first amendment's protections of journalistic activity.
 That's very troubling to us."

 Ben Wizner from the American Civil Liberties Union (ACLU) said that if authorities were to prosecute Assange "for violating US secrecy laws [it] would set an especially dangerous precedent for US journalists, who routinely violate foreign secrecy laws to deliver information vital to the public's interest."
 BuzzFeed reported that most cases brought under the Espionage Act have been against government employees who accessed sensitive information and leaked it to journalists and others.
 According to the New York Times, prosecuting people for acts related to receiving and publishing information has not previously been tested in court.